ericgarrigues/casino/BUILDING.md

 kubectl apply -f krakend-ingress.yaml
 ```

-Finally, i've choosen to have minimum 3 replicas and maximum 10 (containers) of the app and set the autoscaling policy based on the requests per seconds.
+Finally, i've choosen to have minimum 3 replicas and maximum 10 (containers) of the app so we will set an autoscaling policy based on the requests per seconds.

 ```yaml
 apiVersion: autoscaling/v2beta2